Velocidex/velociraptor-docs/content/docs/vql/artifacts/_index.md

 `Artifacts`.
 An artifact is simply a structured YAML file containing a query, with a name attached to it.
-This allows Velociraptor users to search for the query by name or description and simply run the query on the endpoint without necessaily needing to understand or type the query into the UI.
+This allows Velociraptor users to search for the query by name or description and simply run the query on the endpoint without necessarily needing to understand or type the query into the UI.

 Therefore Artifacts can be thought of as VQL modules.